sephie11/livedrop--JosephinaSakr-/docs/prompting/knowledge-base.md

 ---

-## Document 1: User Registration & Account Management
+## Document 1: User Registration and Account Management

 Creating a Shoplite account starts on the sign-up page.
 New users provide an email address, a password (minimum 8 characters), and a display name.
 A verification email is sent automatically; accounts must be confirmed within **24 hours** to stay active.
 The default role is **Buyer**.
 Users who plan to sell can later upgrade to **Seller** from Account → Settings → Seller Setup.